 Do I need to show proof of income when applying for CalFresh?

 You can get CalFresh even if you get money from a job, disability, unemployment, Social Security, CalWORKs, General Assistance, Supplemental Security Income (SSI) or retirement.
+Your eligibility and benefit amount is determined based on your income and expenses for your household size.

 Can CalFresh affect my immigration status?